lfsid/LFS_remaster/README.md

 # HOW to use it
-extract to "/" file system don't extrack to other directory and run with root account. and create directory sources under "/" example  = /sources
+extract or copy to "/" file system don't extrack to other directory example /LFS_remaster and run with root account. and create directory sources under "/" example  = /sources

 # config
 to edit config for source , fakeroot location run